Fealy Bearcat Bridge Fund

 Students may submit proposals at any time during the academic year.
-All applications must be received no later than 11:59 pm on May 27th to be considered for funding.
-Proposals will be reviewed annually in May with winners announced in June/July.
+Proposals will be reviewed annually in May with winners announced in June or July.

-Each application will be given a preliminary review by members of the CEC Faculty, and/or members of the FBBF advisory board.
-When CEC faculty and/or the advisory board decide that a particular proposal is complete, it will be formally reviewed by a committee composed of members of the faculty and the FBBF advisory board for final review and grant funding decisions.
+Each application will be given a preliminary review by members of the Center for Entrepreneurship Faculty, and/or members of the FBBF advisory board.
+When center faculty and/or the advisory board decide that a particular proposal is complete, it will be formally reviewed by a committee composed of members of the faculty and the FBBF advisory board for final review and grant funding decisions.
 In deciding which plans merit funding, the FBBF advisory board may request additional information or personal interviews with a plan’s authors.

 Typical funding levels range from $1,000 to $5,000, though higher levels of funding can be awarded at the discretion of the FBBF advisory board.
 In addition to cash grants, FBBF winners also receive goods and services to support the launch of their new ventures.